binipringle/torts/_texts/0-outline.md

 ### Rescuer

+Generally, there is no duty to rescue another person unless the defendant has voluntarily undertaken the rescue.
 A defendant has a duty to act if they volunteered to protect the plaintiff from harm, possibly preventing others from protecting the plaintiff.
 The omission of actions may be negligent when the defendant had a duty to act.
 If an individual voluntarily initiates a rescue attempt, that individual has a duty to complete the rescue to the extent reasonably possible, especially if the person in need of rescue reasonably relied on the individual who initiated the rescue attempt.
 Nonprofessional rescuers are foreseeable plaintiff’s as a matter of policy and can recover against the negligent party creating the need.

 If a defendant's tortious conduct creates the need to rescue, the defendant has a duty to rescue plaintiffs endangered by that conduct.

+**A negligent defendant owes a rescuer an independent duty of care.** Courts recognize that a rescuer is a foreseeable plaintiff.
+Even when a rescuer is negligent in acting, the negligent defendant will be liable unless it is shown that the rescuer was wantonly reckless.

 Professional rescuers (for example, police or firefighters) cannot recover in negligence against the person who created the need for rescue.

-Generally, there is no duty to rescue another person unless the defendant has voluntarily undertaken the rescue.
 In some jurisdictions, a person who initially undertakes a rescue may cease acting so long as the endangered person is not left in a worse position than she would have been in had the undertaking never been initiated.
 This is contrary to the majority view, which requires a person undertaking a rescue to act reasonably.

 Many states have good samaritan statutes that protect a rescuer unless she is reckless or engages in intentional wrongdoing.